mattmcfad/cc-backend/README.md

 ## Running tests

+There are two types of tests, unit and api (e2e).
 Tests run in a different node port, so server never needs to stop since test will start and shutdown its own required server.
-To keep running lint + all tests, open a new terminal and run:

-`npm run dev`

-This ^ will make you keep listening to changes in any file, the debounce default is 10 seconds.
-There are two types of tests, unit and api (e2e).
 Each type of tests generates its own coverage report.
-When running all tests coverages will be merged into a single final report.
+When running all tests both coverages will be merged into a single final report.
 The following commands are used to run tests:

 `npm run test` // to run all tests